What Is a Registered Agent?

-A registered agent is an individual or company that accepts legal and official papers for your business.
-Your registered agent will receive notice of lawsuits, tax correspondence from the IRS, and government paperwork.
+This person will receive notice of lawsuits, tax correspondence from the IRS, and government paperwork.
 They will forward the letters to you and notify you about any pending deadlines or actions that you need to take.

 Any business that is registered with the state needs to appoint a registered agent, also called a statutory agent or resident agent in some states.